Resource configuration

 If no specific context is found, the default context

-) will be used.
+(here the path) will be used.

 The available configuration is different depending on the type of resource and the targeted operation.